ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system should trigger relevant error messages as listed below **(ii) Delete**

-Upon receiving a request to delete a Blacklisted Word with the input parameters (code) the system updates the is_deleted flag to true in the Blacklisted Word DB against the code received
+Upon receiving a request to delete a Blacklisted Word with the input parameters (code), the system updates the is_deleted flag to true in the Blacklisted Word DB against the code received
 1. Validates if all required input parameters have been received as listed below for each specific request
 * word- int - Mandatory
 2. Deleted record are not deleted again